AryanSinghh07/LeetCode_Problems/README.md

 - **Python**
 - **Java**

-These solutions are intended for learning, sharing, and collaboration.
+These solutions are intended for learning, sharing, and collaboration..

 ---